AmitKumarDas/amitkumardas.github.io/_posts/2016-07-14-my-golang-refresher.md

 // will be used as a closure.
 type CreatorFunc func(*types.Input) (*types.Output, error)

+// The type CreatorFunc implements the Create method as exposed by
+// Creator interface
-// A simple case where the functional type has been used as a closure func (f CreatorFunc) Create(ip *types.Input) (*types.Output, error) {
+func (f CreatorFunc) Create(ip *types.Input) (*types.Output, error) {
-	// return the output of f
+	// Will invoke the actual implementation of CreateFunc type
+	// by passing the input
 	return f(ip)
 }

 // Vsm Creator
-func VsmCreator (vsm *types.Vsm) CreatorFunc {
+// This returns an implementation of type CreatorFunc func VsmCreator (vsm *types.Vsm) CreatorFunc {
 	return func (ip *types.Input) (out *types.Output, err error) {
 		// logic to create VSM